-Division of large network into smaller VLANs reduce devices in the broadcast domain.
-As shown in the figure above, total of nine hosts working in this network but only three hosts are in broadcast domains.
+Division of large network into smaller Virtual Local Area Networks reduce devices in the broadcast domain.
+As shown in the figure above, a total of nine hosts working in this network but only three hosts are in broadcast domains.

 Improved IT staff efficiency

 VLANs make network management very easy for IT staff because users with related network requirements share the same VLAN.